ansys/scade-git/doc/source/gui-extensions/index.rst

 * Commit: Commit files in the staging area.
 * Diff: Select a version of the project and copy it to a temporary folder to launch the SCADE Diff Merge tool.

-Git Browser
+Git browser
 ~~~~~~~~~~~

-It lists the Git status for each files of the SCADE project.
+It lists the Git status for each file of the SCADE project.
 The update (Refresh command) is not automatic and must be done after each save of the project.

 The name of the top-level folder mentions the current branch.

 .. figure:: /_static/Gittab.png

-Git Menu
+Git menu
 ~~~~~~~~

 All preceding actions are available in a Git menu or in the Git toolbar: